Pennsylvania Related Articles

 To get your Pennsylvania learner's permit, you'll need to pass a written knowledge test that covers the state's traffic laws, road signs and defensive driving techniques.

+What do you need to get your permit?
 Before you visit the DMV, you'll need to get all your necessary documents together.
 To get your permit, bring the following:

 It's a good idea to get these items together in advance as you may need to collect some of them from a safety deposit box.